F# tutorial: Hello world

 What happens if I make a mistake in F#

 If you make a mistake, when you write your instructions in F#, you will get a Syntax error.
-The computer will highlight the line with error in red, and it will tell you why didn't it understand the instructions.
-To correct the mistake you need to go back to the text editor and modify the program.
+The computer will highlight the line with error in red, and it will tell you why it didn't understand the instructions.
+To correct the mistake, you need to go back to the text editor and modify the program.
 Programs say they "fix the error" when they correct mistakes.

 In this video below (Video 6) we will create a mistake intentionally by removing one of the quotation marks after the Hello World text.
 You will see, how the computer reacts, how we fix the error, and how we run the computer program successfully.